STAR-Tsinghua/draft-moq-for-deadline/draft-mc-moq-relay-for-deadline.md

 ## Clock Synchronization

 To support precise deadline-aware action, all the endpoints and relays SHOULD do clock synchronization.
-The time bias SHOULD be less than 1 ms.

 # Deadline-aware Action of Relay